 Captain Quazar's tongue in cheek humor was also complimented by lots of explosions and puzzles, making the game more than just your average console shooter.
 The Captain himself, just like Gex, occasionally sounded off with silly sound effects as he collected ammo, power-ups, and extracted transporter codes from people he rescued or killed.
 It's not a complex game, but the real enjoyment was the simplicity of the game.

 Graphically, the smooth scrolling, large character sprites, impressive explosions, and nifty smoke effects showed off the power of the 3DO.
-Everything blew up nicely as did buildings, rockets, crates, and oil drums.
-Once you've completed a level, you could actually see the kind of chaos you created as those little dead combatants left behind little tombstones.
+Everything blew up nicely, as did buildings, rockets, crates, and oil drums.
+Once you've completed a level, you can see the chaos you created as those little dead combatants left behind little tombstones.

-While the game was fun to play, the controls were a real pain to deal with, especially if you wanted to shoot diagonally.
-This seemed to be the most common complaint with nearly everyone I have spoken with and almost all the reviews mention it as well.
-This type of game pretty much requires accurate and precise controls given your limited ammo and that enemies come at you from all angles.
+While the game was fun, the controls were a real pain, especially if you wanted to shoot diagonally.
+This is the most common complaint with nearly everyone I have spoken with, and almost all the reviews also mention it.
+This type of game requires accurate and precise controls, given your limited ammo and that enemies come at you from all angles.

-Despite the game receiving very positive scores across multiple gaming outlets -Electronic Gaming Monthly even named it their 3DO Game of the Year in 1996- it did not do enough to sway gamers to rally around the system, which needed all the support it could get due in large part of the Playstation’s arrival.
-Had Captain Quazar been released a few years earlier, it may have kept the 3DO afloat a bit longer.
+Despite the game receiving very positive scores across multiple gaming outlets (Electronic Gaming Monthly even named it their 3DO Game of the Year in 1996), it did not do enough to sway gamers to rally around the system, which needed all the support it could get due in large part of the PlayStation arrival.
+Had Captain Quazar been released a few years earlier, it may have kept the 3DO afloat longer.

 Learn about the incredible story of Tsutomu Yamaguchi, the man who survived both atomic bombings in Hiroshima and Nagasaki.

 Discover creative and delicious ways to repurpose your kids' leftover Halloween candies with our expert tips